CS2103AUG2016-T13-C3/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the malitio data in xml format and read it back.
+* can save the Malitio data in xml format and read it back.

 ### Common classes